ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 certificate for a specific host has changed.
 That may happen when an attacker compromises a CA such that they are able to issue valid certificates for *any* domain.
-A foreign CA might also just be the attacker, think of state-owned CAs that you do not want to be able to {M,W}ITM your site.
+A foreign CA might also just be the attacker, think of state-owned CAs that you do not want to be able to MITM your site.
 Any attacker intercepting a connection from a visitor to your server with a forged certificate can only be prevented by detecting that the public key has changed.